 Summary Judgment Granted in Wrongful Death Case

 Los Angeles Superior Court granted summary judgment in an action involving a deadly fall from the roof of defendant’s building.
-Erik Overlid of OLG secured summary judgment for the building owner on a defense of open and obvious condition – where Plaintiffs could not show a “practical necessity” of decedent encountering the alleged danger.
+OLG secured summary judgment for the building owner on a defense of open and obvious condition – where Plaintiffs could not show a “practical necessity” of decedent encountering the alleged danger.
 Plaintiffs are appealing.

 Plaintiffs filed suit against Defendant property owner alleging: (1) premises liability; (2) negligence, including negligent supervision; and (3) continuation of decedent’s causes of action (survival action).
 Initially, Defendant’s Motion for Summary Judgment was denied.
 Defendant petitioned for a writ of mandate, and the appellate court issued an order and alternative writ that the trial court complied with based on a finding that there had not been a consideration of the threshold argument as to whether Defendant owed a legal duty to protect decedent from the obvious risk of falling from a roof.
 After additional briefing and argument, the Los Angeles Superior Court granted OLG’s motion for summary judgment.